ethereum/go-ethereum/docs/developers/dapp-developer/native-bindings.md

 ### Project integration (`go generate`) {#project-integration}

-The `abigen` command was made in such a way as to integrate easily into existing Go toolchains: instead of having to remember the exact command needed to bind an Ethereum contract into a Go project, `go generate` can handle all the fine details.
+The `abigen` command was designed to integrate easily into existing Go toolchains: instead of having to remember the exact command needed to bind an Ethereum contract to a Go project, `go generate` can handle all the fine details.

 Place the binding generation command into a Go source file before the package definition: